 Fig. 1.
 Searching for objects in human environments requires an autonomous mobile robot to reason about where to stand and where to look.
+This paper investigates how the search for objects can be improved by using 3D environment maps, information about landmarks and qualitative spatial relations between objects.

-desks, cupboards and drawers, and devices such as desktop PCs, monitors and printers) and movable table-top objects (such as pencils, papers and cups).
+For example, consider an office environment which contains both largely stationary items (furniture such as office desks, cupboards and drawers, and devices such as desktop PCs, monitors and printers) and movable table-top objects (such as pencils, papers and cups).
 If a robot has some knowledge about the relationships between such objects in the environment, it can exploit this when searching for an object.
 For example, a robot supposed to search and locate unused coffee cups in an office space could make use of the information that coffee cups are often located on offices desks, to the left or to the right of a keyboard and in front of a monitor.
 Given this knowledge about the environment, the robot can identify potential object locations and reason about the view points it should use in order to perceive the object.
 The refinement of the areas considered for active visual search through the use of an intermediate object is known as indirect search, and has been previously shown to be an effective method of improving search performance [5].

 In this paper we investigate how indirect search using Qualitative Spatial Relations (QSRs, [6]) improve the performance of a robot searching for objects in human environments.
 To this end, we have designed, implemented and evaluated an approach for searching objects based on QSRs.
-Fig. 1 illustrates the questions a robot has to answer when searching for an object, namely, where to stand and where to look.
-We answer these questions on the basis of QSRs.
-Starting from the approach of Aydemir et al. [7], we assume that the robot has the following information at the beginning of the search: a 2D map, and a 3D map.
+Figure 1 illustrates the questions a robot has to answer when searching for an object, namely, where to stand and where to look.
+In this work we are answering these questions on the basis of QSRs.
+Starting from the approach of Aydemir et al. [7], we assume that the robot has the following information at the beginning of the search: a 2D map, and a 3D voxel-based occupancy map.
 To this we add the assumption that the robot also knows the poses of a set of known landmark objects, and a set of QSRs between them and other objects.
 The novel contribution of this paper showing how these additions can be use during indirect search, and how these additions improve object search performance in both simulated and real robot trials.

-^{}Intelligent Robotics Lab, University of Birmingham, United Kingdom {l.kunze|kkd236|n.a.hawes}@bham.ac.uk
+\Intelligent Robotics Lab, University of Birmingham, United Kingdom $\{1.kunze|kkd236|n.a.hawes\}$ @bham.ac.uk

 The remainder of the paper is structured as follows.
-In Section II, we put this work into context to related approaches.
-Section III presents the underlying representations of QSRs, explains how we generate potential object locations based on a ternary point calculus, and shows how we use the resultant information in object search.
-In Section IV, we present experimental results of different search methods employed in simulated and real object search experiments before we conclude in Section V.
+In Section II, we present the underlying representations of QSRs, explain how we generate potential object locations based on a ternary point calculus, and show how we use the resultant information in object search.
+In Section III, we present experimental results of different search methods employed in simulated and real object search experiments.
+In Section IV, we put this work into context by discussing related approaches before we conclude in Section V.